Holusion/holusion.com/_content_dev/en/how-to/holograms-rules.md

     image="img/documentation/méduse.jpg"
     alt_text="animation proposal for a pepper's ghost"
     title="Movement"
-    abstract="A good animatiopn will greatly improve your visual"
+    abstract="A good animation will greatly improve your visual"
   %}
   {% include components/card.html
     image="img/documentation/car.jpg"
     alt_text="example of a bad cropping"
     title="Cropping"
-    abstract="YOur subject must appear fully and not be partially cropped"
+    abstract="Your subject must appear fully and not be partially cropped"
   %}
 </div>